Knee Replacement Surgery

 Placing the Patellar Component

-The patellar button is usually cemented into place behind the patella.
+The patellar button is cemented into place on the undersurface of the patella if the patella is to be resurfaced

 Xray from the side compared with illustration of knee prosthesis.